HAWinther/FML/README.md

 # FML

+24/08/22: I removed all the TestData from the repository history as it was so large.
+Will add this back in a submodel soon.

 For documentation and more info about the library see the [website](https://fml.wintherscoming.no/).
 See also the [Doxygen documentation](https://fml.wintherscoming.no/doxygen/).

 # About